 J&K: Two suspected militants killed in Srinagar

 The police said they were top commanders of The Resistance Front, a Lashkar-e-Taiba offshoot.
+Meanwhile, three suspected militants were killed in Sopore.

 The Jammu and Kashmir police on Monday said two top commanders of The Resistance Front, an offshoot of the Lashkar-e-Taiba, were killed in an operation in Srinagar’s Aloochi Bagh area, PTI reported.